Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Introduction

-To address the limitations, as shown in Table~\ref{tab:comparison}, researchers have developed specialized financial LLMs through pre-training from scratch (BloombergGPT \citep{wu2023bloomberggpt}), continual pre-training (FinTral \citep{bhatia2024fintral}), or instruction tuning (PIXIU \citep{xie2023pixiu} and FinGPT \citep{liu2023fingpt,liu2024fingpt,yang2023fingpt}) using domain-specific data.
-However, these models still face significant limitations~\citep{nie2024survey}: First, they rely on \textbf{limited domain-specific corpora} for both continual pre-training and instruction fine-tuning, which constrains their ability to fully capture the complexities of financial domain knowledge, language, and data.
-Second, they exhibit \textbf{limited multi-modal capabilities}, particularly in handling tabular and time-series data crucial for financial analysis, frequently neglecting the integration of multimodal data during continual pre-training, instruction tuning, and multi-modal extension.
-Third, they are assessed on \textbf{limited evaluation scenarios}, which often ignores the generalization abilities of the base model and trading scenario which is one of the uttermost applications in finance.
-Furthermore, while there are newly released benchmarks in the general domain, such as MMLU~\cite{hendrycks2020measuring}, HELM~\cite{liang2022holistic} and BIG-bench~\cite{srivastava2023beyond} compiling massive tasks across numerous institutions, they do not extend to the financial domain.
-The fast progression of LLMs, coupled with an incomplete understanding of their abilities and behavior, highlights the need for a systematic financial evaluation benchmark dedicated to these models.
+To bridge this gap, researchers have developed specialized financial LLMs through pre-training from scratch (BloombergGPT~\citep{wu2023bloomberggptlargelanguagemodel}), continual pre-training (FinTral~\citep{bhatia2024fintral}), or instruction tuning (PIXIU~\citep{xie2023pixiu}, FinGPT~\citep{liu2023fingpt,liu2024fingpt,yang2023fingpt}) using domain-specific data (Table~\ref{tab:comparison}).
+However, these models still face notable challenges~\citep{nie2024survey}: \textbf{First}, they rely on \textit{limited domain-specific corpora} for continual pre-training and instruction tuning, restricting their ability to fully capture the complexity of financial knowledge, language, and data types.
+For example, FinTral uses only 20 billion tokens for continual pre-training. \textbf{Second}, they show \textit{limited multimodal capabilities}, lacking support for tabular, time-series, and chart data.
+Most models, like BloombergGPT, focus solely on text, missing critical aspects of real-world tasks such as portfolio optimization and trend analysis. \textbf{Third}, evaluations are conducted on \textit{narrow scenarios}, mainly instruction-tuned financial NLP tasks.
+Zero/few-shot performance, multimodal reasoning, and financial decision-making tasks remain underexplored, limiting real-world applicability.